salilab/imp/doc/manual/code_conventions.md

 In addition to the previously-described
 [naming and interface conventions](@ref conventions), developers should be aware that
-- all preprocessor symbols must begin with `IMP`.
+- all preprocessor symbols must begin with `%IMP`.
 - names of files that implement a single class should be named for that class; for example the `SpecialVector` class could be implemented in `SpecialVector.h` and `SpecialVector.cpp`
-- files that provide free functions or macros should be given names `separated_by_underscores`, for `example `container_macros.h`
+- files that provide free functions or macros should be given names `separated_by_underscores`, for %example `container_macros.h`
 - Functions which take a parameter which has [units](@ref units) should have the unit as part of the function name, for %example IMP::atom::SimulationParameters::set_maximum_time_step_in_femtoseconds().
   Remember the Mars orbiter.
-The exception to this is distance and force numbers which should always be in angstroms and kcal/mol angstrom respectively unless otherwise stated.
+The exception to this is distance and force numbers which should always be in angstroms and kcal/mol/angstrom respectively unless otherwise stated.

 # Passing and storing data {#codeconv_passing}